These heart shaped Cherry Hand Pies are a sensational handmade dessert to serve. They say “I love you” with each and every bite.

 - To assemble: Using a heart shaped pie press, or a 3 inch heart shaped cookie cutter, cut out large hearts.
 Brush hearts with egg white-sugar mixture.

-- Dollop 1 tablespoon cherry pie filling onto the center of half of the cutout hearts, leaving a border around the edge.
+- Dollop 1 Tbsp cherry pie filling onto the center of half of the cutout hearts, leaving a border around the edge.
 If using a pie press, place another heart on the opposite side and close to seal.
 If using a cookie cutter, place another pastry heart on top of the pie filling, and press the edges using the tines of a fork or pastry wheel.
 Arrange on parchment lined sheet pans.

 - Affix red hearts onto the tops using egg white-sugar mixture.
 Sprinkle tops with additional sugar.